MatthewSabia1/SubPirate-Pro/docs/features/README.md

 1. **Subreddit Analysis** - AI-powered analysis of subreddits for marketing opportunities
 2. **Project Management** - Create and manage projects to organize subreddits
+3. **Campaigns** - Automated Reddit posting with scheduling and optimization
-3. **Subscription System** - Tiered subscription plans with feature gating
+4. **Subscription System** - Tiered subscription plans with feature gating
-4. **User Authentication** - Secure authentication using Clerk
+5. **User Authentication** - Secure authentication using Clerk
-5. **Reddit Integration** - Connect Reddit accounts and interact with the Reddit API
+6. **Reddit Integration** - Connect Reddit accounts and interact with the Reddit API
-6. **Analytics Dashboard** - Visualization of engagement and activity metrics
+7. **Analytics Dashboard** - Visualization of engagement and activity metrics

 ## Technology Stack